kobosko/config/README.md

 ### Editing the Initramfs Modules File
 The `modules` file located at `/etc/initramfs-tools/modules` contains a list of modules that are included in the initramfs.
 To add Virtio drivers, follow these steps:

 1. Open the `modules` file using your preferred text editor.
-In this example, we'll use `nano`:
+In this example, we'll use `vi`:

     ```bash
-    sudo nano /etc/initramfs-tools/modules
+    sudo vi /etc/initramfs-tools/modules
     ```

 2. Add the Virtio modules to the file.
 Include the following lines if they are not already present: